thegetty/quire-docs/content/resources/workshop.md

 </div>

 ## Part 2.
-Basic Concepts: In Action
+Basic Concepts In Action

 Now that you understand two of the most fundamental tools needed to use Quire, it's time to get a new project up and running and implement these basic concepts.